 All good things must come to an end, and this was never more true in the world of rock 'n' roll than on April 10, 1970, when it was announced the Beatles were no more.

 The tale of the breakup of the Beatles is a long and, well, winding road.
-The band had begun to implode for a while.
-When manager Brian Epstein passed away in 1967, the first cracks were showing.
-By the time of the recording of the 1968 double-record set ‘The Beatles’ (aka “The White Album”) things had gotten worse.
+They had been imploding for a while.
+When manager Brian Epstein died in 1967, the first cracks were showing.
+By the time of the recording of the 1968 double-record set The Beatles (aka the White Album) things had gotten worse.

-Flash forward to early 1969 and recording sessions for what would eventually become the ‘Let It Be’ album.
-Captured forever thanks to a documentary film crew (though hidden from public view for many years) the film ‘Let It Be’ shows the band breaking up before our eyes.
-With tensions running high and resentment building, it was clear they were not long for this world.
-Even though they would somehow carry on and record the much more harmonious ‘Abbey Road,’ the end was in sight.
+Flash forward to early-1969 and recording sessions for what would eventually become the Let It Be album.
+Captured forever thanks to a documentary crew, the film Let It Be, released a month after their breakup, shows tensions running high and resentment building.
+Even though they would somehow carry on and record the much more harmonious Abbey Road, the end was in sight.